 The existing valuation roll of the municipality must be updated at least once a year, and the update can only be done via a supplementary valuation roll.

 Only a subset of the properties in the municipality is valued in a supplementary valuation roll.
-It is selected in terms of Section 78 of the Local Government: Municipal Property Rates Act (No. 6 of 2004) and would include, among others, properties that have recently been improved, subdivided or consolidated.
+These properties are for valuation in terms of Section 78 of the Local Government: Municipal Property Rates Act (No. 6 of 2004) and would include, among others, properties that have recently been improved, subdivided or consolidated.